sebouh137/clas12-rge-analysis/README.md

     valgrind --num-callers=30 --suppressions=$ROOTSYS/etc/valgrind-root.supp

-Not sure if I'm using hipo wrong or if it has a ton of memory leaks.
+Not sure if I'm using ROOT and hipo wrong or if they have a ton of memory leaks.
 Gotta check this issue at some point.